NixOS/rfcs/README.md

 ##### RFC Categories
-In order to do do justice to the different aspects of documents that merit generation of broad community consensus via the RFC process, we cassify each RFC into _feature_, _process_ and _informational_ RFCs.
-All follow the same high-level process as described above, but each category requires a different "mode of discussion", templates, critarias and judgment that it is benefical to the overall RFC process to identify those categories explicitly.
+In order to do do justice to the different aspects of documents that merit generation of broad community consensus via the RFC process, we classify each RFC into _feature_, _process_ and _informational_ RFCs.
+All follow the same high-level process as described above, but each category requires a different "mode of discussion", templates, criteria and judgment that it is beneficial to the overall RFC process to identify those categories explicitly.

 ## Process from Creation to Merge

-*In short, to get a major change included in Nix, Nixpkgs or the Ecosystem, one must first get the RFC merged into the RFC repository as a markdown file under the corresponding directory.
-At that point the RFC is accepted and may be implemented with the goal of eventual inclusion into Nix, Nixpkgs or the Ecosystem.*
+*In short, to get a major change included in Nix, Nixpkgs or the ecosystem, one must first get the RFC merged into the RFC repository as a markdown file under the corresponding directory.
+At that point the RFC is accepted and may be implemented with the goal of eventual inclusion into Nix, Nixpkgs or the Ecosystem.

-0. Have a cool idea r an important information!
+0. Have a cool idea or an important information!
 1. Identify its category: _feature_, _process_ or _informational_.
 2. Start with the correct template and follow the instructions and comments.
 3. Submit a pull request.
 As a pull request the RFC will receive design feedback